work-wajeeh/pdf-reader2/README.md

 # Exceptions

-There are two key exceptions that you will need to watch out for when processing a PDF file:
+There are two key exceptions that you will need to watch out for when processing a Pdf file:

-MalformedPDFError - The PDF appears to be corrupt in some way.
+MalformedPdfError - The Pdf appears to be corrupt in some way.
 If you believe the file should be valid, or that a corrupt file didn't raise an exception, please forward a copy of the file to the maintainers (preferably via the google group) and we will attempt to improve the code.

-UnsupportedFeatureError - The PDF uses a feature that PDF2::Reader2 doesn't currently support.
-Again, we welcome submissions of PDF files that exhibit these features to help us with future code improvements.
+UnsupportedFeatureError - The Pdf uses a feature that Pdf2::Reader2 doesn't currently support.
+Again, we welcome submissions of Pdf files that exhibit these features to help us with future code improvements.

-MalformedPDFError has some subclasses if you want to detect finer grained issues.
-If you don't, 'rescue MalformedPDFError' will catch all the subclassed errors as well.
+MalformedPdfError has some subclasses if you want to detect finer grained issues.
+If you don't, 'rescue MalformedPdfError' will catch all the subclassed errors as well.

-Any other exceptions should be considered bugs in either PDF2::Reader2 (please report it!).
+Any other exceptions should be considered bugs in either Pdf2::Reader2 (please report it!).

-# PDF Integrity
+# Pdf Integrity

-Windows developers may run into problems when running specs due to MalformedPDFError's This is usually because CRLF characters are automatically added to some of the PDF's in the spec folder when you checkout a branch from Git.
+Windows developers may run into problems when running specs due to MalformedPdfError's This is usually because CRLF characters are automatically added to some of the Pdf's in the spec folder when you checkout a branch from Git.

 To remove any invalid CRLF characters added while checking out a branch from Git, run: